GPL-3: Hidden Danger in Your Code

 A common assumption is that offering Software as a Service (SaaS) means that the GPL nightmare won’t apply to your organization, because you’re not “distributing” the software.
 But this isn’t quite true.

 And you know that when you “distribute” software that uses GPL-3-licensed libraries, you need to open-source all of that code.
 And other licenses, like AGPL-3, are even more strict.

 ProGet’s License Detection and Blocking Lets You Skip the Headache

 ProGet’s License Detection and Blocking automatically spots and alerts you to those sneaky licenses, letting you configure a rule to block (or allow) certain license types.

 By default, ProGet detects and flags licenses present in package metadata, based on SPDX identifier.
 It also flags packages missing a clear SPDX identifier as having an “unknown license.”
 This way, the human user is alerted to what needs their attention.

-But more than just detecting, ProGet also lets you configure license blocking rules, at both individual feed level and at the global (all-ProGet) level.
+But more than just detecting, ProGet also lets you configure license blocking rules, at both individual feed levels and at the global (all-ProGet) level.
 This means that an administrator can instruct ProGet to automatically reject licenses unacceptable for development.

 Configuring this feature to meet your organizational needs automates a tedious manual process and frees your personnel to focus on developing, rather than combing through metadata searching for licenses.